RICH MACKE: Majority of social media news consumers expect news there to be inaccurate

-ccording to the PEW Research Center in Washington D.C., nearly two-thirds, or 68%, of adults across the nation get their news over social media.
+According to the PEW Research Center in Washington D.C., nearly two thirds, or 68%, of adults across the nation get their news over social media.
 Of that 68%, 57% expect the news they receive over social media channels to be largely inaccurate.

-But what is even more concerning is that one in four adults, or nearly 65 million, reported sharing fabricated or false news after reading it.
-Knowing it was inaccurate!
+But what is even more concerning is that 1 in 4 adults, or nearly 65 million, reported sharing fabricated or false news after reading it.
+Knowing it was inaccurate.

 In a separate report published by The Nieman Journalism Lab earlier this month, although a struggling industry trying to find its way through the digital age, the newspaper industry is still by far, the most significant journalism producers in their communities.